CMSgov/bcda-app/ENCRYPTION.md

 3. Decode the cipher text.
 4. Do something useful with the data.

 Exactly how these steps are accomplished in code will vary with language and platform.
-We have some examples, implemented using commonly used languages, for you to consult.
+We have some examples, implemented with commonly used languages, for you to consult.

 ## Show me the code